3.48%

 up to 12 months

-A personal loan is a sum of money borrowed from a bank, financial institution, or private legal money lender.
+A personal loan in Singapore is a sum of money borrowed from a bank, financial institution, or private legal money lender.
 This sum of money is to be repaid in equal monthly instalments (EMI), otherwise known as monthly repayments, over the loan tenure.

 Personal loans are disbursed to borrowers in one lump sum, often in cash or directly deposited into their bank account.
 Any applicable processing fee (i.e. administrative fee) would be deducted from the approved loan amount prior to loan disbursement.

-Each repayment comprises principal repayment as well as interest charges.
-As long as you make your monthly repayment in full and punctually according to your repayment schedule, there is absolutely no need to worry about the possibility of chalking up additional charges and fees, such as late interest and late payment fees.
+As long as you make your monthly repayment in full punctually according to your repayment schedule, there is no need to worry about the possibility of chalking up additional charges and fees, such as late interest and late payment fees.

 Most banks allow borrowers to borrow up to 4X – 6X monthly income if they meet the minimum income requirement and earn less than $120,000 per year